f8573/Relational-Algebra-Project/backend/docs/API_REFERENCE_EXPANDED.md

     `QuestionTestCase` DB fixtures, awarding milestone partial credit.
   - Behavior: updates `submission.score_earned`, `submission.grading_feedback`,
     and `submission.last_updated` and commits to the DB.
+  - RA partial-credit: for `ra`-type questions the grader now mirrors the SQL grading semantics — an exact textual match of `solution_query` and `student_query` yields full credit; if the executed outputs contain the same rows but differ only in column ordering or minor formatting the grader awards partial credit (0.5 of question points).
+Milestone-based partial credit via `QuestionMilestone` still applies per-testcase.

 ## HTTP Endpoints (expanded)